Common civil code in Goa is matter of pride for state, example for country: President Murmu | Politics

 - India

+Goa has the colonial-era Portuguese Civil Code which is applicable to people of all religions.

-"The common civil code which provides equal rights to women and men of all communities living in Goa is an example of the cosmopolitan culture here," President Murmu added.
+"The common civil code which provides equal rights to women and men of all communities living in Goa is an example of the cosmopolitan culture here," President Murmu said.

-It was in line with the Constitution and a good example for the country, she said.
+It was in line with the Constitution and a good example for the country, she added.

 At the national level, the proposed Uniform Civil Code came under the spotlight recently when the Law Commission sought views of various stakeholders on the issue.